 I am sure everyone has heard the saying “I was out of the loop on that” or some variant.
 Generally it is meant that a person wasn’t aware of something that was going on.
 However, the origins of the saying is a fascinating story itself.
 It goes back to the early days of the Air Force and man by the name of John Boyd, a Colonel.

 Col. Boyd developed this model to assist the training of military pilots.
 Dogfights occur at a very high speed in a three-dimensional environment.
 A pilot must not only have lightning fast physical reflexes, he must be able to out-think his opponent as well.
 To win a dogfight a pilot must be able to get his plane inside the decision loop of his opponent to line-up a kill shot…and do so without himself being shot down.
 It is a daunting task in the best of circumstances.
 And the speeds at which is occurs is unrealistic and unfathomable to most of us mere mortals.

 Any high-stress, high-risk environment tends to be high-speed as well, or at least at critical points in time.
 A person must be able to function in that environment to the point of success.
 Failure to function successfully in these types of situations can lead to injury or death of yourself or someone else.
 Boyd developed a system that trains a person on success under stress, in high-risk environments.
-That system is all about acquiring, process, making a decision, and then acting on that decision.
+That system is all about acquiring information, processing that information, making a decision, and then acting on that decision.